-This allows you to import, organize, and sort your music collection - making it easy to find and add songs to your mix.
+DJ.Studio has a powerful library manager that allows you to import, organize, and sort your music collection - making it easy to find and add songs to your mix.

-From here, you can see music in your connected DJ software, tracks you’ve added to DJ.Studio, and browse through the folders on your computer - just like a typical file explorer.
+The library is the interface for managing imported music in DJ.Studio and browsing your machine’s music libraries, allowing you to access connected DJ libraries, tracks added to DJ.Studio, and folders on your computer—just like a typical file explorer.

 Adding Tracks to Your Library